All You Need to Know About Lord Ganesh Statues

 lord-ganesha-statues-all-you-need-to-know-standing.jpg

 The second most common type of statue is one where Ganesh is standing up.
 Again, this is another statue that people will have in their home.
-A standing Ganesh statue is very different to a sitting one – both in appearance and symbolism.
+A standing Ganesh statue is very different from a sitting one – both in appearance and symbolism.
 You get a true sense of his size when he is standing up and can see the large belly more clearly.
-When he is stood up, it symbolizes power and attitude.
+When he stands up, it symbolizes power and attitude.

 Not surprisingly, there are different types of standing Ganesh too.
 Some statues show him with more bends in his body than others.
 Plus, there are some with both legs on the ground, and others where one foot is resting on a mouse.
-This mouse Mooshak, his vehicle or mount.
-Its purpose is to show Ganesh has the ability to “chew” through any problems that present themselves to him.
+This mouse, Mooshak, is his vehicle or mount.
+Its purpose is to show Ganesh can “chew” through any problems.

 Dancing Ganesh